What's so good about kettlebell workouts?

 Sure, bands and bars can provide the resistance needed to sculpt your muscles.
-But to really maximize your gym time, pick up a kettlebell.
+But to really maximise your gym time, pick up a kettlebell.
 Research shows that working out with these weights torches up to 50 percent more calories than a traditional strength session, netting a burn similar to that of running.

 A kettlebell’s design makes it possible to do high-intensity moves that you couldn’t perform with other equipment.
 “Most kettlebell exercises use many muscle groups at once,” explains Michele Olson, PhD, an adjunct professor of sport science at Huntingdon College in Montgomery, AL, and creator of the Perfect Legs, Glutes & Abs DVD.
 “That takes more energy, so you burn more calories.”
 Try Olson’s five-move workout to get in the swing fast.